What’s Going Around: Strep, croup, fevers, allergies

 The providers of UPMC Children’s Community Pediatrics in York and Spring Grove continue to see many cases of strep throat and viral illness.
 Allergy symptoms have also been common this week.

-Penn Medicine Lancaster General Health Physicians Roseville Pediatrics reports a lot of strep cases and viral illnesses, many of which are causing a fever.
+Penn Medicine Lancaster General Health Physicians Roseville Pediatrics reports many strep cases and viral illnesses, many of which are causing a fever.

-They saw an increase in croup cases and continue to see seasonal allergy syptoms, including coughs, congestion, itchy eyes and puffiness.
+They saw an increase in croup cases and continue to see seasonal allergy symptoms, including coughs, congestion, itchy eyes, and puffiness.

 Dr. Joan Thode offered the following advice about fevers: